cupnoodle/fluffyes/55-paid-to-free.md

-Then type and run `pod install` in the terminal, it will install and compile OpenSSL for your project, this process takes about 10 minutes on my internet connection speed.
+Then type and run `pod install` in the terminal, it will install and compile OpenSSL for your project.
 (You will need to open the **.xcworkspace** file instead of .xcodeproj file next time)